Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ba Ria - Vung Tau Province.
 Photo: Nguyen Hue

-Coastal real estate, especially in new urban areas and artificial islands, is becoming an important growth pole for Dubai’s economy.
-If properly implemented, combining green planning, green infrastructure, green transportation, and green energy, coastal urban areas and artificial islands can change the entire urban appearance and international status of Ho Chi Minh City.
+Coastal real estate, especially in new urban areas and artificial islands, is becoming an important growth pole for the Dubai economy.
+If properly implemented, combining green planning, green infrastructure, green transportation, green energy, coastal urban areas and artificial islands can change the entire urban appearance and international position of Ho Chi Minh City.

 This is also a valuable lesson from the UAE: as new modern urban areas attract residents and investment, old urban areas such as Bur Dubai, Deira, Dubai Creek gradually become obsolete.
 Land prices in old areas have decreased relatively, opening up opportunities for "rolling" reconstruction.